ryguyroberts/lighthouse-web-notes/README.md

 # Ryan Robertson's Notes
+## Summary
-## This Repo contains all the notes taken by [Ryan Robertson](https://github.com/ryguyroberts) for the [LightHouse Labs](https://www.lighthouselabs.ca/) Web Dev program
+This Repo contains all the notes taken by [Ryan Robertson](https://github.com/ryguyroberts) for the [LightHouse Labs](https://www.lighthouselabs.ca/) Web Dev program.